Sergio-e/dotfiles/README.md

 - [fzf](https://github.com/junegunn/fzf) is a general-purpose command-line fuzzy finder.
 - [httpie](https://httpie.io/) is a command-line HTTP client.
 - [Vifm](https://vifm.info/) is a file manager with curses interface, which provides Vi[m]-like environment for managing objects within file systems.
+- [Maccy](https://github.com/p0deje/Maccy) is a lightweight clipboard manager for macOS.
 - [tldr](https://github.com/tldr-pages/tldr) is a collection of community-maintained help pages for command-line tools.
 - [ag](https://github.com/ggreer/the_silver_searcher) a code searching tool, with a focus on speed.
 - [exa](https://github.com/ogham/exa) a modern replacement for `ls`.